yurena2027/bedbuddy/README.md

 # System Requirements:
 Before running, ensure you have the following:
-1. Python 3.11 - 3.13 installed
+1. Python 3.11 - 3.12 installed
-2. MongoDB Atlas account (Database)
+2. MongoDB Atlas account (for cloud Database access)
-3. A working internet connection (to access Atlas cluster)
+3. A working internet connection
-4. Git account
+4. Git

+# Python version
+Bedbuddy has been tested on Python 3.11 and 3.12, inside a virtual environment to avoid dependency conflicts.
+During testing, there were dependency conflicts with Python version 3.13 and above.
+Please install Python 3.11.x or Python 3.12.x for full compatibility.

 # Packages used:
 * FastAPI - backend framework (Tiangolo, 2025)